simonvea/check_in_system/README.md

-This is an attempt to create a check in system using html and js.
+This is an attempt to create a check in system using vanilla JavaScript and Firebase.

 The following functionalities are needed:
 1. a check in button that logs the time it is clicked - DONE